 Public Works & Mobility Projects

-The infrastructure projects shown in the map and list below are planned for the 2021 construction season within Missoula city limits.
+The infrastructure projects shown on the map below are planned for the 2022 construction season within Missoula city limits.
 While most of these projects are City of Missoula projects, the map also includes various work to be done by other entities, such as the Montana Department of Transportation and Mountain Line.
 City departments collaborate to create this list by looking at their projects up to five years out and working together to plan which projects may overlap or otherwise affect or disturb one another.
 Staff then creates a plan to complete the projects while working together to combine resources and save money.

 To reduce leakage in the water system, utility engineering staff has developed a water main replacement program that replaces aging water mains.